 Symptoms of Lung Cancer

-In the earliest stages of lung cancer, a patient may not experience symptoms.
+In the earliest stages, a patient may not experience symptoms.
 However, as the condition advances, a patient may notice

 - A new cough that does not go away